THE ELEVATOR PITCH

 What is it?
 The Advocacy Academy is a transformational Social Justice Fellowship for young people who are passionate about making a difference in the world.
 Across eight intense months, we support young leaders from marginalised communities to develop the knowledge, skills and confidence to tackle some of the biggest challenges of the 21st century.

 How does it work?
-On the Fellowship participants attend four fantastic residential retreats and three evening events a month.
+On the Fellowship participants attend four fantastic Residential Retreats and monthly Vibe Sessions.
 They work with top campaigners, creatives, academics and coaches to help them develop the skills to lead a grassroots campaign in their community, deliver a speech to their Member of Parliament in the House of Commons, and so much more.

 When is it?
-Our next Fellowship will kick off in July 2017.
-Applications will open in January.
+Our next Fellowship will kick off in August 2017.
+Applications will open on 1 June.

 Who is it for?
 The Advocacy Academy is perfect for anyone who is passionate about changing things in their community, society or world.
-Applicants must be in Year 12 and living in South London.
+Applicants must be in Year 12 or 13 in September 2017, and living in South London.

 Where will it be?
 Our programme is delivered out of community spaces across London.
 We’re proud of where we come from, and so are our participants.